Litomyšl: Administrative division

 Nová Ves u Litomyšle and Pohodlí form an exclave of the municipal territory.

 Etymology

-The name is derived from the personal name Litomysl (in old Czech written as Ľutomysl), meaning "Litomysl's (castle)".
+The name is derived from the personal name Litomysl (in Old Czech written as Ľutomysl), meaning "Litomysl's (castle)".

 Geography

 Litomyšl is located about 16 km northwest of Svitavy and 41 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 558 m above sea level.
 The Loučná River flows through the town.
-There are several fishponds in the municipal territory; the largest of them is Velký Košíř, located northwest of the town proper.
+There are several fishponds in the municipal territory, the largest of which is Velký Košíř, located northwest of the town proper.